DevSauce-Official/Ias-Sauce/tools/osbuilder/node-builder/azure-linux/README.md

 To build the kata-containers-cc package components and UVM, run `make all-confpods`.
 The `all` target runs the `clean[-confpods]`, `package[-confpods]` and `uvm[-confpods]` targets in a single step (the `uvm` target depends on the `package` target).

+**Note:** By default, a UVM with Kata Agent enforcing a restrictive policy will be built, this requiring to generate valid pod security policy annotations using the `genpolicy` tool.
+While always recommended to do keep doing so, a UVM with a permissive security policy can be built by adapting the file `tools/osbuilder/node-builder/azure-linux/uvm_build.sh` and changing the `AGENT_POLICY_FILE` variable assignment to `allow-all.rego`

 # Install the built components

 In this step, we move the build artifacts to proper places and eventually restart containerd so that the new Kata(-CC) configuration files are loaded.